-Phelps LaClair is a second generation estate planning firm in Gilbert Arizona, where helping you plan for your family’s future isn’t just part of what we do, it’s all we do!
+Phelps LaClair is a second-generation estate planning firm in Gilbert, Arizona, where helping you plan for your family’s future isn’t just part of what we do, it’s all we do!
 In considering which type of legal document might be best to protect your legacy, you’ve probably come across the two most common types of living trusts: the Revocable Trust and the Irrevocable Trust.
-While both types of trusts have their advantages, we’d like to discuss the different types of irrevocable trusts, and when you might consider using them.
+While both types of trusts have their advantages, we’d like to discuss the different types of irrevocable trusts, and when you might consider using one.

 What is an irrevocable trust?

 In a previous blog post, we dove into some of the details of an irrevocable trust and when an individual might prefer an irrevocable trust over a revocable trust to protect their assets.
 The primary distinguisher of an irrevocable trust is that it cannot be amended or revoked—as the name would imply.
 Once the terms of the trust are established, they are set in stone.

 Among the many benefits of an irrevocable trust is that (as is also the case with many revocable trusts) it protects assets from creditors or lawsuits and it allows the grantor—the person who created the trust—to outline how the assets of the trust may be used.
 Additional benefits include the guarding of assets from mismanagement by any involved parties, and keeping assets from being siphoned off through divorce proceedings.

 What are the common types of irrevocable trusts?

 Estate planning is a diverse and intricate field.
 And while it may seem ideal to have a single type of trust that could be used for every family scenario, a one-size-fits-all trust will fall short of meeting the individual needs and unique family makeup of each household.
 That’s where hiring an experienced and qualified estate planning attorney comes into play.